Monaco–Monte-Carlo station

 Monaco-Monte-Carlo station (French: Gare de Monaco-Monte-Carlo; Monégasque: Staçiun de Munegu-Munte-Carlu) is the sole railway station in the Principality of Monaco, though part of it is located in Beausoleil, France.
 It is served by trains of the French state-owned operator SNCF, on the Marseille–Ventimiglia railway line.
 The station, along with the entire railway line in the principality, is located underground.

 History

 The railway line from Marseille reached Monaco in 1868.
-The station, originally named Monaco (Gare de Monaco), was renamed Monaco-Monte-Carlo in the 1950s, after the building of a new tunnel bypassing a second SNCF station named Monte-Carlo (closed in 1965).
+The first station in the Principality, originally named Monaco (Gare de Monaco), was located in La Condamine.
+The following year, a second station named Monte Carlo (Gare de Monte-Carlo), was opened in Monte Carlo quarter, directly below the Monte Carlo Casino.
+The first station in La Condamine was later renamed Monaco-Monte-Carlo (Gare de Monaco-Monte-Carlo) in the 1950s, after the building of a new tunnel bypassing the second station in Monte Carlo, which was closed in 1965.
+The idea to relocate the railway and bypass Monte Carlo station was conceived by Rainier III to reclaim valuable land for development.

-In the early 1990s, it was decided to re-route the railway completely underground and build a new station closer to the centre of Monaco.
-Construction commenced in 1993; the new station opened on 7 December 1999, replacing the former surface station from then on.
+In the early 1990s, it was again decided to re-route the railway (this time, completely underground) and build a new station back closer to the center of Monaco.
+Construction commenced in 1993 on the station in the ward of Ravin de Sainte-Dévote; the new station opened on 7 December 1999, replacing the former surface Monaco-Monte-Carlo station from then on.
 This comprises a curved tunnel 466 metres in length, 22 metres wide and 13 metres in height.
 There are three tracks through the station (accessed from a side platform on the south side) and an island platform between the two tracks to the north.